gemfire/gemfire-developer-website/content/blog/spring-cloud-data-flow-gemfire/index.md

 ## Prerequisite
 In order to run the examples, a Spring Cloud Data Flow (SCDF) environment and GemFire cluster are required.

-### Setup
+### Setup Spring Cloud Data Flow
 To install an SCDF environment follow the “[Installation Guide](https://dataflow.spring.io/docs/installation/)” for SCDF.
 For this example RabbitMQ will be used as the messaging connector (as per the [instructions](https://dataflow.spring.io/docs/installation/local/manual/#install-messaging-middleware)).

 Once you have started the [server](https://dataflow.spring.io/docs/installation/local/manual/#dataflow), [skipper](https://dataflow.spring.io/docs/installation/local/manual/#skipper) and RabbitMQ, open a browser and navigate to the SCDF application home. http://localhost:9393/dashboard

 To run the Spring Cloud Data Flow for GemFire (SCDFGF) examples, one also needs to register the relevant source and sink components for GemFire as described in the “[Getting Started](https://gemfire.dev/documentation/spring/spring_cloud_data_flow_for_gemfire.pdf)” section for GemFire Source Rabbit and GemFire Sink Rabbit.

-These examples also require a running GemFire cluster.

 ### Setup GemFire environment
 For these examples a GemFire environment is required.

-Download the latest GemFire from [Tanzu Network](https://network.tanzu.vmware.com/products/pivotal-gemfire) Extract the GemFire archive to known location
+- Download the latest GemFire from [Tanzu Network](https://network.tanzu.vmware.com/products/pivotal-gemfire)
+- Extract the GemFire archive to known location
-Navigate to the installation folder for GemFire
+- Navigate to the installation folder for GemFire
-Run Gfsh in the bin directory, by either running `gfsh.sh` or `gfsh.bat` (depending on Windows or Linux/MacOS) Start a Locator by running the following gfsh command: `start locator --name=locator1` Start a Server by running the following gfsh command: `start server --name=server1`
+- Run Gfsh in the bin directory, by either running `gfsh.sh` or `gfsh.bat` (depending on Windows or Linux/MacOS)
+- Start a Locator by running the following gfsh command: `start locator --name=locator1`
+- Start a Server by running the following gfsh command: `start server --name=server1`

-## Example
+## Examples

-### Overview
-There are two examples:
+Below are two examples:
 1. GemFire as a Sink.
 Receiving data from an HTTP REST endpoint and writing to GemFire.
 A pipeline will be set up with an “http” source, taking a stock quote and writing the quote into a GemFire region.
-1. GemFire as a Source.
+2. GemFire as a Source.
 Receiving data from GemFire and writing it to a file.
-A pipeline will be set up monitoring an “Stocks” region,using GemFire CQ, for any stock over 1000 and writing those orders to a file.
+A pipeline will be set up monitoring a “Stocks” region, using a GemFire CQ.
+Any stock orders over 1000 will be written to a file.

 The GemFire source and sink should be set up as described:

-1. GemFire source
+**GemFire source**
-> * **Name**: gemfire
+ * **Name**: gemfire
-> * **Type**: source
+ * **Type**: source
-> * **Spring Boot version**: Spring Boot 2.x (default)
+ * **Spring Boot version**: Spring Boot 2.x (default)
-> * **URI**: docker://docker.io/gemfire/gemfire-source-rabbit:1.0.0
+ * **URI**: docker://docker.io/gemfire/gemfire-source-rabbit:1.0.0

-1. GemFire sink
+**GemFire sink**
-> * **Name**: gemfire
+ * **Name**: gemfire
-> * **Type**: sink
+ * **Type**: sink
-> * **Spring Boot version**: Spring Boot 2.x (default)
+ * **Spring Boot version**: Spring Boot 2.x (default)
-> * **URI**: docker://docker.io/gemfire/gemfire-sink-rabbit:1.0.0
+ * **URI**: docker://docker.io/gemfire/gemfire-sink-rabbit:1.0.0

 ### GemFire Sink
 This example requires the [Prerequisite](#prerequisite-a-nameprerequisite) section to have been completed.